Forests Our Lifeline

 • A haven for birds and insects that love high elevations

-A normal forest structure is not haphazard; it is elaborately designed so that life can exist at different levels & fulfill individual functions to keep the ecosystem in a state of balance.
+A normal forest structure is not haphazard; it is elaborately designed so that life can exist at different levels and fulfill individual functions to keep the ecosystem in a state of balance.

 Classification of Living Organisms on the Basis of Their Food Habits

-• Producers: The food chain begins with plants, that, by means of photosynthesis, are the main producers.
-They generated food for them & for others.
+• Producers: The food chain begins with plants, which, by means of photosynthesis, are the main producers.
+They generated food for themselves and for other organisms.

-• Primary consumers: Organisms that feed on or consume plants: Herbivores.
+• Primary consumers (Herbivores): Organisms that feed on or consume plants.

-• Decomposers: Fungi, bacteria & other organisms that break down dead plants and animals, and recycle vital nutrients back into the soil.
+• Decomposers: Fungi, bacteria,and other organisms that break down dead plants and animals, and recycle vital nutrients back into the soil.

 Dependence of Plants on Animals

 Animals depend on plants for pollination and seed dispersal.
-Birds, bees & butterflies pollinate flowers so that plants can reproduce, for example.
-Certain animals like squirrels, monkeys, and birds perform the process of spreading of their seeds that makes new plants to grow.
+Birds, bees, and butterflies pollinate flowers so that plants can reproduce, for example.
+Certain animals like squirrels, monkeys, and birds perform the process of spreading of their seeds, which allows new plants to grow.

 Dependence of Animals on Plants